 Nico Montanez was a cross-country All-American and top-10 national championship finisher at Brigham Young University.
-Now, less than a year into his career as a professional runner with the Mammoth Track Club, the 25-year-old has already hit the Olympic A standard in the marathon, having clocked a 2:14:27 this summer to finish fourth at Grandma’s Marathon in Minnesota, U.S.
+Now embarking on a career as a professional runner with the Mammoth Track Club, the 25-year-old is aiming for the Olympic A standard (2:11:30), having already clocked a 2:14:27 in 2018, finishing fourth at Grandma’s Marathon in Minnesota, U.S.

 We spoke with Nico to find out some of the insight he’d like to pass along to other up-and-coming long-distance runners.

 You’ve competed in a range of distances.
 What’s your go-to distance?